wengchiat/getting_and_cleaning_data/recipe.md

 ## Process in R-script
 * Read all eight files above
 * Merge all tests and train files e.g. X_test and X_train, Y_test and Y_train, subject_test and subject_train
-* Merge the the merged data from the previous process with the following order, subject, Y_test_train, X_test_train
+* Merge the the merged data from the previous step with the following order, subject, Y_test_train, X_test_train
+* Remove all other columns except the 'mean' and 'standard deviation' columns
+* Rename columns headings and activity number with descriptive statement
+* Group the data according to subejct and activities and then summarise the mean
+* Save the summarised statistics as 'tidydata.csv'